sharetribe/flex-docs/src/docs/ftw-content/how-to-add-static-pages-in-ftw/index.md

 published: true
 ---

-If you want to create simple pages that just show static content without need for data fetches, you can create a static page.
+// TODO: Remove once Pages releases If you want to create simple pages that just show static content without need for data fetches, you can create a static page.

 ## 1. Create a new folder